 To find out how to proceed and where to get vaccinated, contact your CLSC or your doctor.
 To know their contact info, see the Finding a Resource section.
 You can also call Info-Santé 811 to know the vaccination location nearest you.

-Do not forget to bring your immunisation card with you to the appointment.
-The immunisation card is generally given at birth or at the first vaccination appointment.
+Do not forget to bring your immunization card with you to the appointment.
+The immunization card is generally given at birth or at the first vaccination appointment.

 Make sure your vaccination is always up to date.
 If you go on a trip, you can also consult a vaccination clinic specialising in travel health.
 To find contact info for travel health clinics, contact your CLSC or your regional public health authority.
 You can also visit the Health Canada Travel Health page.

 The Québec immunization schedule includes vaccines offered free of charge under the Québec Immunization Program.
 Other vaccines may be recommended due to health condition, lifestyle, work, activity or travel.

 Several vaccines must be administered during childhood.
 To best protect your child, do not omit any vaccine, and have them administered at the recommended ages.
 Children receive their first vaccines from the age of 2 months in order to be protected as soon as possible.
 Consult the immunization schedules below to know at what age your child should receive other vaccines that are essential for their protection.
 Your child must receive several doses of certain vaccines to ensure long-term protection.
 These doses are called ‘booster doses’.